oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

 For a full overview of the process to get your job tested on the Oppia backup server, refer to the corresponding [wiki page](https://github.com/oppia/oppia/wiki/Testing-jobs-and-other-features-on-production).

+#### Instruction for job testers

+There are two ways to perform the testing of the Beam jobs:

+1. Deploy the branch with the Beam job on the backup server and run the job from the backup server.

+2. Run the Beam job on the backup server from the local dev server.

 ## Common Beam errors